-Students must be accompanied by an actively participating chaperone at all times including The Leo Store and SALT Bistro.
+Students must be accompanied by a chaperone at all times while in the museum.
 Chaperones must be 21 or older and must stay with the students.
 Chaperones will be provided with a field trip guide and an orientation upon arrival and are expected to help students get the most out of the field trip by assisting in activities, encouraging good behavior, and handling any disciplinary problems.

-Minimum group size: 15 students.
-Maximum group size for self-guided field trips through The Leonardo’s Permanent Exhibits is 100 students.
-If your group exceeds 100 students The Leonardo will contact you to coordinate more time and spacing between groups.
+Maximum group size for field trips is 150 students.
+If your group exceeds 150 students, The Leonardo will contact you to coordinate time and spacing between groups.